eschlenz/3D-Printing-Public/skr_pico_canboot_canbus.md

 # Setting up your BTT SKR Pico to use CanBoot bootloader and Klipper with USB to CAN Bridge
 This is a simple guide to getting the CanBoot bootloader, and Klipper with USB to CAN Bridge working.
+Well, hopefully it's simple, as that was my aim.
+Presumably, you are interested in this because you are on a path to adding a CAN-enabled tool head PCB.

+This article is strictly focused on flashing the Pico firmware to make eventual communication with other CAN nodes possible.
+It stops short of getting into any tool head PCB firmware/configuration because I simply can't predict which PCB you might use.
+However, there many great supplementary resources to this guide out there which dive into that side of CAN/3D Printers.
+[This one from Rootiest](https://github.com/rootiest/zippy-klipper_config/blob/master/guides/Guide-pico_can.md), for example, shows you how to use an EBB board + transceiver.

+If you are looking for more advanced ways of flashing CanBoot + Klipper, [this article from Polar Ted](https://github.com/Polar-Ted/RP2040Canboot_Install/blob/main/README.MD#canboot-for-skr-pico-in-usb-mode) may also be of use to you.

+Shall we get started now?

 ## Assumptions
 1. You know the general `make clean; make menuconfig; make` pattern typically seen with flashing MCUs.